 Walking distance from the upscale area of Kolonaki, behind the US Embassy, another classic French restaurant is prominent in the Athenian culinary scene for more than 40 years.

 This charming small-scale mansion, built in 1897, is a fun place for cocktails and an upbeat gourmet restaurant.
-Inspired by tradition but excited to employ modern gourmet techniques, this culinary team makes us see the future through elegant dishes, including sushi options.
+Inspired by tradition but excited to employ modern gourmet techniques, this culinary team delivers a menu designed by acclaimed chef Christoforos Peskias who makes us see the future through elegant Mediterranean cuisine options, as well as sushi.
 The well-lit indoor space is surrounded by its dreamy Winter Garden equipped with carpets, fireplaces, and outdoor heating so that it welcomes you on a year-round basis.

 Richly decorated and located in another old Athenian neighborhood called Metaxourgio – some will call this area charmingly grungy – this opulent neoclassical building is a culinary destination.
-From the iconic “Mageiritsa”, the deconstructed ” Pastichio”, the famous “Hortopita”, the “Ω3 Meetballs” or the braised lamb to the modern “Mousaka”, chef Gikas Xenakis captures the Greek culinary tradition and the diversity of Greek countryside with his distinctive, creative style.
+From the whimsical recipe of Tartare ‘Giouvarlaki’ and his own version of ‘Gemista’ to the modern ‘Moussaka,’ chef Gikas Xenakis captures the Greek culinary tradition and the diversity of Greek countryside with his distinctive, creative style.
 Try the Earth & Sea Menu, it’s delicious!

-If your goal is to eat gourmet at the heart of Ancient Athens – with a view of the Acropolis in the summer – then in this spacious neoclassical building located in the historical center, cosmopolitan Greek chef Aris Tsanaklidis will make your dreams come true.
+If your goal is to eat gourmet at the heart of Ancient Athens – with a view of the Acropolis in the summer and proximity to sightseeing in the winter – this spacious neoclassical building located in the historical center, cosmopolitan Greek chef Aris Tsanaklidis will make your dreams come true.
 Educated at the Culinary Institute of America with career milestones in New York, Los Angeles, Washington, Japan, Hong Kong, Mexico, and the Virgin Islands, he maintains a creative approach to Greek specialties.

 For an unapologetically posh formal dinner, book at this multi-awarded hotel restaurant and dress up to fit its classic allure.
 King George and adjacent Grande Bretagne are the most prestigious hotels of Athens – visited throughout the decades by world leaders and superstars.
 Inside this architectural gem, this 7th-floor restaurant with a quintessential Athenian view is a feast for all senses.